bdwashbu/ScalaAsm/README.md

 }
 ```

-Heres code to output the executable:
+Heres code to build and output the executable:

 ```scala
 val obj = assembler.assemble(HelloWorld1)